Appealing Your Current Year Property Assessment

-What options does the property owner have if they disagree with the estimate of value as placed on the property by the Assessor's Office?
+What options does the property owner have if they disagree with the Estimated Market Value for their property determined by the Assessor's Office?

-- First, call the Assessor's Office to discuss your concerns with a deputy assessor responsible for valuing your property.
-Explain why you believe your property value is less than that indicated on the statement.
-The deputy assessor can explain how the property value and classification were determined.
+- First, call the Assessor's Office to discuss your concerns with a deputy assessor responsible for valuing the property.
+Property owners should explain why they believe their property value is less than that indicated on the statement.
+The deputy assessor will review their property and can explain how the property value and classification were determined.

 Other options for appeal include:

-[Note: You must appeal at the City Board of Equalization before appealing to the County Board of Equalization.
-You may appeal to Minnesota Tax Court at any time whether you have appeared at the City and County Boards or not.
+NOTE: You must appeal at the Local Board of Appeal and Equalization before appealing to the County Board of Appeal and Equalization.
+You may appeal to Minnesota Tax Court at any time whether you have appeared at the Local and County Boards or not.